MohamedKhedr700/core-enum/README.md

 # How to work this

-Let's create our enum `class` and prefer classes as they ar extendable.
+Let's create our `const enum ` class and prefer classes as they ar extendable.

-You can use the `enum` command to create your enum class.
+You can use this command to create your enum class.

 ``` bash
 php artisan core:make-enum UserTypeEnum